Skip to main content

 Symptoms from low white blood cell counts

-Although people with AML can have high white blood cell counts due to excess numbers of leukemia cells, these cells don’t protect against infection the way normal white blood cells do.
+Although people with AML can have high white blood cell counts from excess numbers of leukemia cells, these cells don’t protect against infection the way normal white blood cells do.

 Platelets normally help stop bleeding.
-A shortage of blood platelets (called thrombocytopenia) can lead to:
+A shortage of blood platelets is called thrombocytopenia.
+This can lead to:

 • Bruises (or small red or purple spots) on the skin